Probiotics are touted as near-magical health supplements designed to relieve a range of stomach, immunity, and vaginal issues.

-Some parts get a boost, while others get left to the wayside ‒ it’s one of the reasons why your immune system doesn’t mistake your implantation embryo as a threat.
+Some parts of your immune system get a boost, while others get left to the wayside—it’s one of the reasons why your immune system doesn’t mistake your implantation embryo as a threat.

-If you have a healthy immune system that can help your baby to develop a healthy immune system, too.
+You having a healthy immune system can help your baby to develop a healthy immune system, too.

 Which leads us to…

-There are still studies being carried out to support this, but most seem to show that probiotics can prevent eczema in babies ‒ although they aren’t large studies, so it’s best to speak to your doctor if you’re concerned about eczema.
+There are still studies being carried out to support this, but most seem to show that probiotics can lower the risk of eczema in babies—although they aren’t large studies, so it’s best to speak to your doctor if you’re concerned about eczema.

 Interestingly, probiotics may also reduce the chances of your child having allergies, too.

 Having a baby with an allergy can be tough, because often, it’s a reaction you can’t see, and poor baby can’t tell you about it—cue: lots of crying.

 While the World Allergy Organization doesn’t make specific recommendations about taking probiotics during pregnancy to avoid allergies in children, the results from recent studies are pretty positive.